‘Never Trump’ Republicans went Democrat in 2018. Are they gone for good?

 “When you look at midterm elections, mostly they’re driven by people’s attitudes towards the president,” Glen Bolger, a Republican pollster at Public Opinion Strategies said.
 “I think it’s a number of different things, including concerns about how he treats people, and some of it's on issues as well.”

-Attitudes toward Trump drove many of these same voters to Hillary Clinton and third party candidates at the presidential level in 2016.
+Attitudes toward Trump drove many of these same voters to Hillary Clinton and third-party presidential candidates in 2016.
 But it's possible Trump merely gave Democrats an opening to break off parts of the GOP coalition that were already trending their way.

 Various issue advocacy groups are rushing to claim that their issue was the one that won these voters over and some of them have a decent case.

-A number of candidates in suburban districts emphasized gun safety and Michael Bloomberg — himself an ex-Republican politician — invested $110 million to amplify their message in 24 races, with Democrats winning 21.
-Immigration groups say Trump’s constant attacks on asylum seekers from Central America turned off voters in diversifying areas and Republican and Democratic officials alike say there's evidence to support the claim.
+A number of Democratic candidates in suburban districts emphasized gun safety, and Michael Bloomberg — an ex-Republican politician himself — invested $110 million to amplify their message in 24 races, with Democrats winning 21.
+Immigration groups say Trump’s constant attacks on asylum-seekers from Central America turned off voters in diversifying areas, and Republican and Democratic officials alike say there's evidence to support the claim.
 Then there's health care, which was the dominant topic in most Democratic campaigns and the top issue for a record 41 percent of voters in exit polls.

 Kendra Horn, who won one of the biggest upsets of the midterms in Oklahoma's 5th Congressional District, said cuts to education and concerns about health care gave her a wedge to pry away Republicans voters in the suburbs.